Lintine/Minisurfer/README.md

+# Note
+This browser has been cancelled because of alot of controversy happening.
 # Minisurfer
 A simple browser made with python.
 # How to run
 You need to install Python 3.9 (3.8 with Linux) and PyQt5.
 The installation of Python depends on your Operating System.